waku-org/specs/standards/application/privatev1.md

 !TODO: Can the bloom filter be dropped in 1:1 communication?

-### Message Reliability
-Scalable Data Sync is used to detect missing messages and provide delivery receipts to the sender after successful reception of a payload.
-SDS is implemented according to the [specification](https://github.com/vacp2p/rfc-index/blob/3505da6bd66d2830e5711deb0b5c2b4de9212a4d/vac/raw/sds.md).

-!TODO: define: sender_id mapping
-!TODO: define: message_id mapping
-!TODO: update to latest version and include SDS-R

-!NOTE: The defaultConfig in nim-SDS creates a bloom filter with the parameters n=10000, p=0.001 which has a size of ~18KiB.
-The bloom filter is included in every message which results in a best-case overhead rate of 13.3% (assuming waku's MSS of 150KB).
-Given a target content size of 4KB, that puts the utilization factor at 80+% (Without considering other layers).
-This needs to be looked at, lowering to n=2000 would lower overhead to ~3.5 KiB.

 ### Encryption

 Payloads are encrypted using the [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) algorithm with the following cryptographic primitive choices: